LingConLab/parabible/README.md

 For a quick start run these:
 <pre>
-docker-compose up
 pip3 install wget tqdm psycopg2
+docker compose up db -d
-python3 populate_db.py -m full
+python3 populate_db.py -m full -p [database_port_here*]
+docker compose up -d
 </pre>
+ \*you can find db port in [docker-compose.yml](docker-compose.yml) in `db` service.
+You will see ports: - port1:port2.
+You need port1, the first one.

 # Overview